Koolani

 Confidence 98%: Current MLS data shows 19/20 listings with some form of parking feature checked, and numerous remarks reference 2 assigned/covered stalls, tandem stalls, guest parking, and conveniently located parking, indicating parking is a standard building feature.

-I searched for deeded-parking language like "deeded parking," "owned stall," or "parking included in deed."
-The listings consistently mention assigned parking stalls, but nothing indicates the stalls are deeded with the units.
+I searched for deeded-parking wording such as "deeded parking," "owned stall," or "parking included in deed."
+The listings instead repeatedly describe assigned stalls, which suggests parking is not deeded.

 No analysis available